finarly/Notes/In_progress/DataBricks_Association.md

 #### Cloning Delta Lake Tables

+NB: Either cloning methods will not affect the source tables.

 - Deep Clone:
     - Fully copies date + metadata from a source table to a target, which means that this will take a while.
 Executing this again will sync the changes.
 ```
 CREATE TABLE table_clone
 DEEP CLONE source_table
  ```

 - Shadow Clone:
-    - Quickly creates a copy of a table by copying over the Delta transaction logs
+    - Quickly creates a copy of a table by copying over the Delta transaction logs, which means there's no data moving.
 ```
 CREATE TABLE table_clone
 SHALLOW CLONE source_table
 ```

+### Setting up Views

+Same as views in other databases.

+Types of views:
+1. (Stored) Views: persisted like a table\
+> CREATE VIEW view_name AS query

+2. Temporary views: linked to a particular spark session.
+> CREATE TEMP VIEW view_name AS query

+    - Spark session is created when:
+        - Opening a new notebook
+        - Detaching and reattaching to a cluster
+        - Installing a python package
+        - Restarting a cluster

 ## Relational entities